The headlines are angry. The people are angry. I am angry. I shall be angry with them. I shall vote, and right the fuck now.

 I leave the tank running and fast-walk, looking for a fight.
 I overtake an old white lady with a limp, give her a shove as I pass and try to start something.
 “Vote or hobble, honey, but get out of my way!”
 She doesn’t bite, just looks shocked.
 I arrive at the door several steps ahead of her, glance over my shoulder like Larry David, gauging how far back she is and wondering whether to keep going or bar the door.
 Turns out she’s waiting for someone, her husband, even slower, and others are coming and going anyway, so fuck it.

 Inside, an old black man with a white ball cap and gray beard wants to start some shit but backs down when he sees my intensity, just directs me to the line and offers me a sticker that says I Voted!
 I tell him no thanks and he furrows his brow, says, “You don’t want a sticker?”
 What?!
-I scream, and he doesn’t comprehend why, nor do I. “Am I, in kindergarten?”
-I explain, and getting no response, add goddammit!
+I scream, and he doesn’t comprehend why, nor do I. “What am I, in kindergarten?”
+I explain.
+“Goddammit!”
+I add, getting no response.

 The limping old white lady and her husband end up behind me in line.
 They ask a volunteer if it’s okay if they go to the same booth together but vote separately.
 I shout no fracking way, that’s collusion!
 But the volunteer says cheerily of course and flags another volunteer to coordinate a strategy, then moves on, greets everyone in line except me, the one looking too sinister to approach, and puts her arm around the guy in front of me, who she knows, I guess.
 They cuddle.
 Conspire.
 Collude.